GambitGamesLLC/unity-neuroguide-energy/README.md

 ---

-## IMPORTANT CONCEPTS - NEUROGUIDE SCORE & LENGTH
+## NEUROGUIDE SCORE, PROGRESS & LENGTH IN MORE DETAIL

 This NeuroGuide `Energy` app listens for updates from the `NeuroGuideAnimationExperience` script within the `NeuroGuideManager` package and changes the visuals accordingly.